overGrive is a complete Google Drive desktop client solution for Arch Linux

 - To activate the license enter the license activation code emailed to you, in the box provided and click Activate again.

 - NOTE: The license code is only valid for the Google Account used during registration.
 If you get an Activation code error it is because the Google account used is not correct or the code was not copied and pasted correctly.
-The current connected account is show in the preferences menu.
+The current connected account is shown in the preferences menu.

 * Gnome Shell Application Indicator display on Top Bar (GNOME Desktop Users Only)